-Introduction log val In her Forest Revenues (OFR) relate to outputs from the forest, other than is, that have economic value.
-They should be considered with the forest uation and included where they are material and meet certain criteria. certain circumstances, the OFR should be the subject of a separate uation by the forest valuer or an appropriate specialist.
+Introduction Other Forest Revenues (OFR) relate to outputs from the forest, other than logs, that have economic value.
+They should be considered with the forest valuation and included where they are material and meet certain criteria.
+In certain circumstances, the OFR should be the subject of a separate valuation by the forest valuer or an appropriate specialist.

-Examples of Other Ou tputs from the forest that fall into OFR may include:
+Examples of Other Outputs from the forest that fall into OFR may include:

 Forest Revenues (OFRs) • grazing;

 • recreation;

 • hunting;

 • nectar;

 • berries;

 • fungi;

 • honey and other apiary products;

 • nuts;

 • understorey vegetation;

 • carbon sink capacity; and

 • water catchment.

 Thi s list is not exhaustive.

 Inclusion of OFRs The e revenue generated by these outputs that can be directly associated with the forest can be considered in the forest valuation.
 OFRs often tend towards social values.
 To qualify for an assignment of market value three criteria need to be met:

-X 1.
-Measurability
+1. Measurability

-of i follo Measurement of market value needs to be based on the expectation of a future cashflow.
+Measurement of market value needs to be based on the expectation of a future cashflow.
 The expected future cashflow stream should be based on current transactions arising from the subject forest or like forests.

-707 2.
-Certainty
+2. Certainty

 OFR may be uncertain or subject to extreme seasonal, year-to-year, or crop age dependent fluctuations, so appropriate conservatism is especially important.

 3. Beneficial interest

 The forest grower must have the right to benefit from the OFR.